junjason/junjason/README.md

 ## 🧠 About Me

-I’m a **software engineer and AI researcher** passionate about **AI architecture, self-learning models, and multi-agent collaboration systems.** My work is focused on **developing AI frameworks that integrate reasoning, memory, and autonomous decision-making.**
+I’m a **software engineer** and more recently have been self researching AI.
+I'm passionate about **AI architecture and design, self-learning models, and multi-agent collaboration systems.** Currently focused on **developing AI frameworks that integrate reasoning, memory, and autonomous decision-making.**

 ### 🔭 **Current Work & Research Interests**
 - **🛠️ Developing AI systems** that integrate **self-learning capabilities** and **memory-enhanced reasoning.**